gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 I walked out of the office
 and went directly to a café.

-This is something I inherited from my grandmother —
+This is something I inherited from my grandmother.
 I never go straight home after difficult news.
 When I was a child,
 after every doctor's appointment